reflectoring/reflectoring.github.io/_posts/2017-11-14-gradle-lazy-property-evaluation.md

 Max Mem   1024
 ```

-As you can see lazy evaluation of properties is realy simple and allows more complex configurations without the need of duplicating code.
+As you can see lazy evaluation of properties is really simple and allows more complex configurations without the need of duplicating code.